 Denver Compartment Syndrome Lawyers

-Acute compartment syndrome is considered an emergent medical condition that needs immediate diagnosis and surgical intervention, a fasciotomy.
+Acute compartment syndrome is considered an emergent medical condition that needs immediate diagnosis and surgical intervention, known as a fasciotomy.
 To quickly diagnose acute compartment syndrome, the compartment pressures of the suspected area need to be gauged.

 - Fail to notice signs and symptoms of compartment syndrome

 - Fail to rule out compartment syndrome after a trauma